Home Depot Background Check: How It Works (& What Not To Do)

 Results of the pre-employment drug screening will also be part of the background check for Home Depot.
 Prior employment verification and verification of licensure or certifications when required will also be part of the final report.9

-Can a juvenile record be used against you in a Home Depot background check?
-No, juvenile records regardless of whether they are felony or misdemeanor convictions are sealed and not part of a public record.
+In a Home Depot background check, a juvenile record cannot be used against you.
+These records, whether they involve felony or misdemeanor convictions, are sealed and not considered part of public records.

 Does Home Depot Hire People With Misdemeanors?